Trump says Iran wants to make a deal

 Sign up now: Get ST's newsletters delivered to your inbox

-WASHINGTON, May 6 - U.S. President Donald Trump said on Wednesday that Iran wants to negotiate and make a deal, adding that the U.S. was doing very well in Iran and that it was going very smoothly.
+WASHINGTON - US President Donald Trump said on May 6 that Iran wants to negotiate and make a deal, adding that the US was doing very well in Iran and that it was going very smoothly.

 “We’re dealing with people that want to make a deal very much, and we’ll see whether or not they can make a deal that’s satisfactory to us.”

-Iran said it was reviewing a new U.S. proposal on Wednesday, after sources said Washington and Tehran were closing in on a one-page memorandum to end the war in the Gulf while leaving tricky issues such as Iran's nuclear program for later.
+Iran said it was reviewing a new US proposal on May 6, after sources said Washington and Tehran were closing in on a one-page memorandum to end the war in the Gulf while leaving tricky issues such as Iran’s nuclear programme for later.
 REUTERS